For Opioid Users, Pandemic Means New Dangers, But Also New Treatment Options

 Philadelphia has the highest overdose rate of any big city in America — in 2019, more than three people a day died of drug overdoses there, on average.
 Before the coronavirus began spreading across the United States, the opioid overdose epidemic was the biggest health crisis on the minds of many city officials and public health experts.
 But the coronavirus pandemic has largely eclipsed the conversation around the opioid crisis.
 It still rages on despite business closures, the cancellation of in-person treatment appointments and the strain on many addiction resources in the city.

-When his usual shelter wasn't an option any more, Ed tried to get into residential drug treatment.
-He figured that would be a good way to try to get back on his feet, and if nothing else, get a few good nights' rest.
+When his usual shelter wasn't an option anymore, Ed tried to get into residential drug treatment.
+He figured that would be a good way to try to get back on his feet, and if nothing else, get a few good nights of rest.
 But he had contracted pinkeye, a symptom thought to be associated with the virus that leads to COVID-19, so the evaluation center didn't want to place him in an inpatient facility until he'd gotten the pinkeye checked out.
-But he couldn't see a doctor, because he didn't have a phone for a telehealth appointment.
+But he couldn't see a doctor because he didn't have a phone for a telehealth appointment.

 "I got myself stuck, and I'm trying to pull everything back together before it totally blows up," he says.